 Log in with your preferred method.
 If you’ve set up your bank as a sign-in partner, this is the simplest way to access your CRA account.

-Look for "2023 TFSA contribution room as of January 1, 2023."
+Look for "2024 TFSA contribution room as of January 1, 2024."
 This value is your most accurate calculation of your contribution room since January 1.
 Just remember: any contributions or withdrawals made this year will not be included in this number.

-CRA employees may get a bad rap, but they’re not sitting around scheming trying to get you to over-contribute to your TFSA in order to earn a few extra dollars.
-In fact, they’ll normally send a letter in the first instance of an over-contribution and allow you to withdraw the excess amount before they hit you with a penalty.
-But if any over-contribution stays in the account, the CRA will then charge 1% a month of your over-contribution amount until you remove it.
+The CRA may get a bad rap, but it’s not trying to get you to over-contribute to your TFSA in order to collect a few extra dollars in fees.
+In fact, the agency will normally send a letter in the first instance of an over-contribution and allow you to withdraw the excess amount before they would hit you with a penalty.
+Thoughtful, huh?

 Open an account for your saving goals